MessageSquare0x

 3. Compensation Misalignment

-Pay rarely appears as the top reason in exit surveys, but it acts as a threshold.
+Pay rarely appears as the only reason in exit forms, but it acts as a threshold.
 Below a certain fairness line, no amount of culture programming compensates.
 Above it, other factors dominate.
 The problem: most organizations don't know where their threshold sits for each role and market.

 4. Lack of Recognition

-The O.C.
-Tanner Global Culture Report (2024) found that when employees don't feel recognized for their contributions, they are significantly more likely to be job searching.
+Gallup's recognition research links recognition quality to retention.
 Recognition doesn't mean awards ceremonies — it means feeling that your work matters to someone who matters.

 5. Misalignment With Purpose